G-Sync vs FreeSync: Which One Makes Sense for You?

 Key Benefits of FreeSync:

-• Wide range of compatible monitors
+• Very wide range of compatible monitors

-• More affordable than G-Sync
+• Generally more affordable than G-Sync

-• FreeSync: Basic adaptive sync
+• FreeSync: Core adaptive sync

-• FreeSync Premium Pro: Adds HDR tone mapping and low latency modes
+• FreeSync Premium Pro: Adds HDR tone mapping and low-latency modes

 AMD FreeSync vs NVIDIA G-Sync: Core Differences

-HDR SupportFreeSync Premium ProG-Sync Ultimate
+HDR support FreeSync Premium Pro G-Sync Ultimate

-Input lagLowExtremely low
+Input lag Low Extremely low

-Available over HDMIYesPartial (not all G-Sync monitors)
+Available over HDMI Yes Partial (not all models)

 FreeSync Premium vs G-Sync: HDR, LFC, and Performance Tiers